M-Moussa-De/E-Store/README.md

 # E-Store App

-This is an E-Store where users explore, search, filter, add product/s into the cart and check out.
+This is a fully functional E-Store where users can create accounts and login - explore, search, filter, add/remove product/s into/from the basket, place orders and checkout.

+## Available Features

+- Authentication & Authorization (Register, Login, Roles, Logout)
+- Catalog (Check products, show product details, add product into basket, remove product from basket)
+- Pagination
+- Search products, Filter Products
+- Place orders & show them.
+- Checkout (Payment using Strip)
+- Dark & Light mode

 ## Used Tools and Technologies